cucumber/docs/content/docs/cucumber/state.md

 Don't do it.

-Scenarios must be independent from each other so it is important that state must not be shared between scenarios.
+Scenarios must be independent from each other so it is important that state is not be shared between scenarios.
 Accidentally leaking state from one scenario into others makes your scenarios brittle and also difficult to run in isolation.

 To prevent accidentally leaking state between scenarios: